 What is Venmo, and why has it become so famous in the US?

-Let’s take a quick look at the four services that Venmo offers, and then we can try to find the closest European solutions for each of them.
+Let’s take a quick look at Venmo’s four services, and then we can try to find the closest European solutions for each of them.

 - The significant edge is that Venmo has no signup fees, and it costs nothing to send or receive money using the balance in either your Venmo account or a linked bank account; this includes a debit card; however, there is a bit of fine print stating that Venmo does charge a 3% fee for sending money using your linked credit card.
 More info here.

 - You can move money between your Venmo account and your bank account, which can either take between 1 to 3 business days for free or if you need the money sent instantly, you are charged a 1% fee with a minimum of $0.25 and a maximum of $10.

 - Venmo allows direct deposits to your Venmo account, giving you access to the funds up to 48 hours sooner than some banks would allow.

 - Venmo offers a debit card service to use your funds to pay where regular Venmo payments are not accepted.

 Is Venmo available in Europe?
 What are their expansion plans?

 Venmo is only available for internal transfers in the US, so it does not work internationally.
-For those of us here in Europe (Germany, France, Spain, Ukraine, Romania, Belgium, Greece, Sweden, Switzerland, Denmark, Ireland, Russia, and the UK), the same applies, so Venmo is not an option available, nor are there any announcements for when Venmo will be coming to any countries outside of the US.
-Thus we must look for some alternatives to do such a task!
+The same applies to those of us here in Europe (Belgium, Denmark, France, Germany, Greece, Ireland, Romania, Russia, Spain, Sweden, Switzerland, the UK, and Ukraine).
+So Venmo is not an option available, nor are there any announcements for when Venmo will be coming to any country outside of the US.
+Thus, we must look for some alternatives to do such a task!

 Fortunately, some innovative companies in Europe are doing what Venmo has done locally in the US, some providing a host of services, including low-cost international transfers.